By the Seaside a poem by Larry Stapleton

 From a Clear Blue Sky has been picked by the South African press for best non-fiction of 2011.
 The Daily News described it as “gripping, powerful, unforgettable”

-Timothy Knatchbull and From a Clear Blue Sky has won the Christopher Ewart-Biggs Literary Award for 2011.
-The writer and director of the film, Five Minutes of Heaven also won an award.
-The winners were at the ceremony in Belfast on March 10th 2011 to collect their prizes.
-The awards recognise works that promote and encourage peace and reconciliation in Ireland and a greater understanding between the peoples of Britain and Ireland.
+Timothy Knatchbull and From a Clear Blue Sky has won the Christopher Ewart-Biggs Memorial Prize for 2009-2010.
+The writer and director of the film, Five Minutes of Heaven, also won an award.
+The winners were at the ceremony in Belfast on March 10th 2011 to collect their prize.
+The award recognise works that promote and encourage peace and reconciliation in Ireland and a greater understanding between the peoples of Britain and Ireland.
 These ideals inspired Christopher Ewart-Biggs who, as British Ambassador to Ireland, was killed by the IRA in 1976.
 Tim told the audience, “I will treasure this prize because it means more than any other prize I could imagine.”

 Family links to India